eaton-lab/fundamentals/docs/class-evol-theory.md

 **homology in morphology and fossils**, the inheritance of ancestral features into modified descendant features.
-This can be clearly seen in the fossil record (e.g., Fig-2.9) as gradual changes over time, and often as gradual divergence among descendants from a common ancestor's phenotype.
+This can be clearly seen in the fossil record <!--(e.g., Fig-2.9)--> as gradual changes over time, and often as gradual divergence among descendants from a common ancestor's phenotype.